graded-cs-resources/processing_java_starter_vscode/README.md

 ### Try running the project

 Open the `Sketch.java` file, which is inside the `src` folder, then press `F5` or choose Run->Start Debugging .
-You should get a window with some bouncing balls!
+If all goes well, you should be able to move your mouse around a window and watch some circles appear.

+Check the Processing web page for more information on writing processing code!

-You are ready to start tweaking the code in `Sketch.java` and `ball.java`.
+You are ready to start tweaking the code in `Sketch.java`.
 Good luck!